 - Fees: On the one hand, Vanguard funds are typically well-priced.
 On the other, it is often possible to invest in a Vanguard fund at a more favourable price when using a third-party broker.

-eToro is an FCA regulated broker that is now home to over 12 million traders.
+eToro is an FCA-regulated broker that is now home to over 12 million traders.
 The platform allows you to invest in a range of asset classes – including but not limited to stocks and ETFs.
-Regarding the latter, this covers a good selection of Vanguard funds.
+Regarding the latter, this covers a selection of Vanguard funds.

 The main reason that eToro makes our list is that you can invest in funds on a commission-free basis.
 You will also avoid the need to pay an ongoing maintenance fee.
-As we noted earlier, minimum deposits at eToro amount to just $50 (about £40).
+As we noted earlier, minimum deposits at eToro amount to just $10.
 This means that you can diversify across several Vanguard funds with ease.

-There is also a Copy Trading feature at the platform that allows to mirror the buy and sell positions of your chosen expert investor.
-You will need to meet a minimum deposit of $200 at this broker – which is about £160. eToro supports a variety of payment methods, such as a debit/credit card, bank transfer, and numerous e-wallets.
+There is also a Copy Trading feature on the platform that allows you to mirror the buy and sell positions of your chosen expert investor.
+You will need to meet a minimum deposit of $10 at this broker – which is about £160. eToro supports a variety of payment methods, such as debit/credit card, bank transfer, and numerous e-wallets.
 Crucially, this FCA platform is safe and secure – and your funds are protected by the FSCS.

 If you want to invest in Vanguard funds on your mobile, check out the eToro investment app.